breburdaTom/hello-world/README.md

 Then we got to the time 2 years ago I already mentioned - my second attempt.
 Well, it didn't go to well.
 I did some short interactive tutorials online.
 Did not understand much the meaning of anything. ...aaand it somehow faded away.

-The year is **2019**, the month is October, last week of it.
-My friend shares an article with me about how you can learn to code and get employed within few months.
+During last week of October **2019**, my friend shares an article with me about how you can learn to code and get employed within few months.
 On your own.
 For free.
 With every resource and time-plan layed out for you.
 (This one was mainly focused on **Web-Development** - so the holy trinity of **HTML, CSS and Javascript**).
 This got me so hyped up!

 *Back to 2020*